Amazon will start testing drones that will drop prescriptions on your doorstep, literally

 Amazon says customers will be able to choose from more than 500 medications, a list that includes common treatments for conditions like the flu or pneumonia, but not controlled substances.

+Later on Wednesday, Amazon announced it will also launch drone delivery at a third U.S. location and cities in Italy and the United Kingdom by the end of next year.
+The company said it will disclose the exact locations in the coming months.

-Amazon Prime already delivers some medications from the company’s pharmacy within two days.
+Amazon Prime already delivers some medications from the company’s pharmacy inside of two days.
 But pharmacy Vice President John Love said that doesn’t help someone with an acute illness like the flu.

 “What we’re trying to do is figure out how can we bend the curve on speed,” he said.

-Narrowing the window between diagnosis and treatment makes many treatments more effective, he said.
+Narrowing the window between diagnosis and treating makes many treatments more effective, he said.

 Amazon is not the first company to explore prescription deliveries by drone.
 The drugstore chain CVS Health worked with UPS to test deliveries in 2019 in North Carolina but that program has ended, a CVS spokesman said.

 Companies seeking to use drones for commercial purposes have faced hurdles from regulators who want to make sure things are operating safely.
 Amazon founder Jeff Bezos had predicted a decade ago that drones would be making deliveries by 2018.
-Even now, the e-commerce giant is only using the technology in two markets.
+Even now, the e-commerce giant is only using the technology in a small number of markets.

 Lisa Ellman, the executive director of the Commercial Drone Alliance, an industry group that counts Amazon as one of its members, said to date, regulatory approvals have been limited to specific geographic areas and “in terms of their scope and usefulness to companies.”